 - It provides a set of standard options and includes a mechanism that permits the client and server to transact options.

 - It allows an arbitrary program to become a client or either end can negotiate options.

 Definition of SSH

 SSH (Secure SHell) is a network protocol which provides a substitution for vulnerable remote login and command execution provision, such as telnet, rlogin and rsh.
 It encrypts traffic in both directions, preventing traffic, sniffing and password theft.
 SSH also gives multiple supplementary features like compression, public key authentication, Authentication of the server, port forwarding, X11 forwarding, file transfer.

 SSH also provides remote command execution.
 When you log in, a pseudo-terminal is assigned to your session and your session, will remain open until you explicitly log out or is terminated from the server end.
 This protocol supports functionalities like Secure command-shell, secure file transfer and port forwarding.

 - Secure Command Shell: It allows a user to view the contents of directories, edit files and access custom database applications remotely.

-- Secure file transfer: It is act as a subsystem of the secure shell protocol.
+- Secure file transfer: It acts as a subsystem of the secure shell protocol.
 Essentially, Secure file transfer protocol is a separate protocol layered over the SSH protocol to handle the transfer of a file.